 - Regaining a sense of trust in others

 Foster parents can be married, single or divorced, homeowners or renters, as young as 21 years of age or senior citizens.
 Foster parents open their hearts and homes to children who have experienced maltreatment at the hands of someone that they know and trust.
 These children need your love and support to help shape their future.

 How can I get started?

 It’s easy.
-Contact us and you will be assigned a licensing specialist who will talk with you, complete a home study and walk you through each stage of the process.
-Included is our informative Quality Parenting Training class where you’ll get started with eight weeks of training, one night a week; monthly foster care stipends; and additional training opportunities.
+Contact us and you will speak with a specialist who will talk with you, complete a home study and walk you through each stage of the process.
+Included is our informative Quality Parenting Training class where you’ll get started with seven weeks of training, one night a week; monthly foster care stipends; and additional training opportunities.

 What is a foster parent?

 A foster parent is a professional parent who provides substitute, temporary care for dependent children.
 The partnership goal of the foster parent(s), Life Management Center and the Department of Children and Families is to reunite foster children and their parents and to rebuild the family whenever possible.
 Foster parents are a very important bridge between a child’s past and his or her future.

 How long will foster children stay in my home?

 Children may remain in the home for a few months or as long as a year or more.